 CISF takes over security of Indian Museum at Kolkata

-An induction ceremony was held at the museum that was attended by West Bengal Governor Jagdeep Dhankhar.
+An induction ceremony was held at the museum premises at Park Street here that was attended by West Bengal Governor Jagdeep Dhankhar.
 "The museum is known by different names like Asiatic Society Museum, Imperial Museum and then later as Indian Museum, Kolkata.
 It is the largest and oldest museum in India.

-"The museum is a huge monument located in the heart of Kolkata and is an autonomous organisation under the administrative control of the Union ministry of culture," a CISF spokesperson said.
-It is an institution of national importance and a vast collection of rare and extremely valuable artifacts.
-Thousand of visitors come to the museum every day, the spokesperson added.
+"The museum is a huge monument located in the heart of Kolkata and is an autonomous organisation under the administrative control of the Union Ministry of Culture," a CISF spokesperson said.
+It is an institution of national importance and has a vast collection of rare and extremely valuable artifacts.
+Thousands of visitors come to the museum every day, the spokesperson added.

+The Indian Museum was founded in 1814 at the cradle of the Asiatic Society of Bengal and "is the earliest and the largest multipurpose museum not only in the Indian subcontinent but also in the Asia-Pacific region of the world", information on its official website said.
+It has three main cultural sections of art, archaeology and anthropology.

 The Central Industrial Security Force (CISF) will provide round-the-clock armed security cover to the museum, control the overall access to the facility and vehicle-borne quick-reaction teams of commandos will also be stationed at vantage points to respond in case of an attack or sabotage-like activity at the facility, a senior official said.
 The force last year had taken over the security of the historic Victoria Memorial located here.